 American structuralism generally refers to the study of structural linguistics in North America from the 1920s to late 1950s.
 American and European structuralism shared a number of features.
 Both European and American linguists tended to emphasize the structural uniqueness of individual languages.
 There was especially good reason to take this point of view given the conditions in which American linguistics developed from the end of the 19th century.
 There were hundreds of indigenous American Indian languages that had never been previously described.

-Many of the Indian American languages in the end of the nineteenth century were spoken by only a handful of speakers.
+Many of these were spoken by only a handful of speakers.
 Therefore, American structuralism began in the early 20th century as anthropologists sought to record indigenous American languages before they went extinct.
 First, there are three pioneering scholars: Franz Boas, Edward Sapir, and Leonard Bloomfield.
 Each of them differed in significant ways from the other two, but all three helped set the tone for the emergence of a version of structuralism native to the United States influenced by Saussure's structuralist view that: